UnderNotic/minimal-mistakes/_posts/2020-04-10-serverless-for-dummies-pragmatic-encounter.md

 ## Important note - HttpClient is in a static field

 We don't want to create `HttpClient` for each request.
-Rather it should be long-lived resource, this will lower memory footpring and it will benefit from reusing tcp connections.
+Rather it should be long-lived resource, this will lower memory footprint and it will benefit from reusing tcp connections.

-Important thing to remebmer is that, there won't be one and only instance of `HttpClient`, instead each instance of a function runtime will have single `HttpClient` instance.
+Important thing to remember is that, there won't be one and only instance of `HttpClient`, instead each instance of a function runtime will have single `HttpClient` instance.

 For more info about `HttpClient` check [this blog post.]({{ page.url | absolute_url }}http-client-explained-with-netstat/){:target="_blank"}
 {: .notice--info}